 Can I Install My Own Pool Pump?
 Most major pool equipment manufacturers do not want you to install your own pool equipment.
 Hayward, Pentair and Zodiac (Jandy) all require “proof of professional installation” to be submitted with warranty claims or registering a product warranty.

-How do you know if your pool pump motor is bad?
+How do I know if my pool motor is bad?

-How long does a pool pump motor last?
+How long does a pool pump motor usually last?

 about 8-10 years

 When should I replace my pool pump motor?

 Your pool pump should be replaced anywhere between 8 to 15 years depending on the quality, and a full replacement may cost over $800.
 Your pool pump is the “heart” of your swimming pool as it circulates water throughout, bringing water through the filtration and heating systems.

 Can I replace a 1hp pool pump with a 1.5 HP?